An audio-visual documentation of Chamalal, a language of Dagestan (Russia)

 Other languages sporadically included in the material are Arabic, Avar and Russian.

-This deposit is a multi-dialect corpus (comprising both Gigatlian and Gakvarian Chamalal varieties).
+This collection is a multi-dialect corpus of Gakvarian Chamalal.
 Together with the purely linguistic descriptions (a grammar sketch; an article on phonology; and another article on verbal morphology) the collection also includes literacy materials as well as written stories by Chamalal speakers, as product of the literacy programmes.

 The majority of bundle in this collection are audio-video recordings.
 There are 35 hours of dialogues, narratives and interviews covering topics like life in the past and nowadays; marriage and family bounds; informal economy; traditional ecological knowledge (TEK) and music.